My story so far...

 As well as working with small businesses to create content for their social media, websites and other digital platforms, I also teach photo styling at workshops, create my range of paper props, prints, stationery and collages and, when time allows, source products and stock for my 'Two at a Tea Party' vintage wares and prop shop on Esty.

 Life is full, busy and I love every creative moment!
 I hope Creative Moments Daily helps you find the inspiration to follow your own creative calling.

 Life in general: Busy working Mum.
 Also head of cooking, cleaning, laundry, accounting, grocery shopping, garden, household and car maintenance, school runs, dog walking, computer/ IT ("Mum!!
 I've got no internet connection and I need to do my homework!!") and everything else in between!

 Life necessities: My morning quiet time with a cup of tea before the day begins.
 My daughter's laugh.
-Coffee straight after school drop off.
+Coffee.
 Beach walks.
 Books.
 Music.
 A nightly square (or maybe two!) of dark chocolate with an end-of-the-day cup of tea (or sometimes a glass of wine!)
 A daily laugh.
 True friends.
 My camera.
 A notebook and pencil always in my handbag.
 (I'm old-fashioned like that!)

 Words to live by:

 "Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the tradewinds in your sails.
 Explore.
 Dream.
 Discover."